Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

-The proof for the upper bound involves a more refined analysis for \expfour than we have previously alluded to.
-Specifically we discretize bandwidth to multiples of $1/T^2$ and show that a single instance of \expfour using discretized bandwidths can compete with all $h \in [2^{-i},2^{-i+1}]$ simultaneously, without the \corral meta-algorithm.
-We also show that \expfour is stable in the sense that, in randomized environments, the regret scales linearly with the standard deviation of the losses and that this standard deviation need not be known a priori.\footnote{This property was shown by~\citet{agarwal2016corralling}, but our variant of \expfour is necessarily slightly different.
+The proof for the upper bound involves a more refined analysis for \expfour than required for~\pref{thm:smooth_exp4}.
+First, we discretize bandwidths to multiples of $1/T^2$ and show that, for any $i \in \NN$, a single instance of \expfour using discretized bandwidths can compete with all $h \in [2^{-i},2^{-i+1}]$ simultaneously, without using \corral.
+Second, we show that \expfour is stable in the sense that, in randomized environments, the regret scales linearly with the standard deviation of the losses and that this standard deviation need not be known a priori.\footnote{This property was shown by~\citet{agarwal2016corralling}, but our variant of \expfour is necessarily slightly different.
 Nevertheless, the proof is quite similar.} Stability is crucial for aggregating with \corral as the master's importance weighting induces high-variance randomized losses for each sub-algorithm.
 We finish the proof by applying the guarantee for \corral~\citep{agarwal2016corralling} with $\log(T)$ instances of \expfour as sub-algorithms, one for each bandwidth scale $[2^{-i},2^{-i+1}]$.
 For each $\beta \in [0,1]$, we use a weakening of the \expfour regret guarantee, essentially that $\min\cbr{\sqrt{\nicefrac{T}{h}},T} \leq T^{\frac{1}{1+\beta}}h^{-\frac{\beta}{1+\beta}}$ for all $\beta \in [0,1]$.